Cratis/release-action/README.md

 * Establishes the context by looking at the GitHub context in which the action is running in.
 Decides if this is a publishable build.
 * Increments the version by looking at the latest version tag of the repository and increases according to what the context decided the build type was.
-* Prepends to the CHANGELOG.md file in the repository with the content of the description.
 * Releases a snapshot of the source code to GitHub releases with the calculated version number.

 ## Usage